oemof/DHNx/docs/optimization_models.rst

 Additionally, we assume a heat loss of 0.00001 kW/m.
 The parameters of the district heating pipes need to be pre-calculated depending on the piping system and technical data sheet of the manufacturer.
 (In future, some pre-calculation function might be added.)
-The length of each edge, the costs and the losses are related to, must be given in the *edges.csv* table of the :ref:`Thermal Network Input <TN_Input>`).
+The length of each pipe, the costs and the losses are related to, must be given in the *pipes.csv* table of the :ref:`Thermal Network Input <TN_Input>`).
 Next, we optimise the network and get the
 results: